sowcow/blog/content/posts/senso.md

 Of course the husband being a complete fool also contributed.

 - Also age difference.
-- Not being able to control the wife.
+- Not paying attention and not being able to control the wife.
 - Not recognizing a "threat"

 I guess the husband and very cooperative handmaid are comedic players there.